 It’s almost Christmas with loads to do and simple yet delicious brownies like these ones can just save you precious time.
 With this dessert brownies recipe, there is no need to spend time on tempering chocolate or anything complicated at all.
 I’m not suggesting that temping chocolate it’s that difficult or complicated but it does take extra time.

-These brownies are so good to have available and ready to serve in case some guests turn up for a cuppa tea ☕️ or coffee.
+These brownies are so good to have available and ready to serve in case some guests turn up for a cuppa tea ☕ or coffee.
 But for me…. the most important aspect of having these ready for grab is for that moments when chocolate cravings hit in hard, so something delicious and…. these brownie come as pure perfection.

 They’re not just satisfying but they are sooooo ....super satisfying.
 Mmmmm.
 The beauty of those beauties is that they can be made in advance and last for a good couple of weeks or more, they are simply amazing - no worries there that you may have to finish them immediately?so, please don’t come with excuses and texts here for munching them all at once.
 You will not be believed?

 I cannot tell you enough how rich, decadent, indulgent and soooooo satisfying, these brownies are….oh!
 Ok, I said it again, we’ll, I can’t help it.

 Yes, brownies with no chocolate, and they are still so good and decadent in fact I prefer those to the ones with chocolate.
 What I like the most about this is that you will have them ready at top, top speed, seriously.

 Those brownies are such a producer of those positive emotions that we need in our life so much especially in winter months.
 The secrets in this recipe is the brown butter which gives that magical enhanced nutty flavour and aroma that is so irresistible.

 Brown butter rocks!